Photographer turns 10,000-year-old ice into working camera lens

 Just imagine the Instagram likes.

-Photographer Mathieu Stern made a lens for his camera out of ice, according to a post on his website, Tuesday.
+Photographer Mathieu Stern made a lens for his camera out of ice, according to a Tuesday post on his website.

-Stern, who wrote "creating weird lenses is [his] thing," 3D-printed a lens body that could hold the ice.
+Stern, who wrote that "creating weird lenses" is his "thing," 3D-printed a frame that could hold the ice.
 It took Stern 6 month of work prototyping before he set off for Diamond Beach in Iceland where, he said, the glaciers take 10,000 years to purify particles inside the ice.

 In other words, he needed some pretty clear ice.

-Using a modified ice maker, he was able to shape the ice into the form of a lens-- but it took 5 hours to make one working lens that didn't break in the mold.
+Using a modified ice maker, Stern was able to shape the ice into the form of a lens.
+But it took five hours to make one working lens that didn't break in the mold.
 What's more, Stern had about a minute to actually use the lens before it would melt.

 No pressure.